Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/speaker_practice_pre_instructions.md

 ### 💭 If you don’t have a story yet

 Take a moment to think of one now.

-It can be funny, surprising, or serious — anything that makes a good story.
+Remember the story should be a close call or near-miss incident — a time when something almost went wrong or someone was almost hurt, but everything turned out okay in the end.

-Here are some ideas to get you started:
+Here are a few ideas to help you think of a story:

+- A **close call** when something almost went very wrong
 - A **bad travel experience** — what went wrong?
-- A time you had a **close call**, when something _almost_ went very wrong
-- A time you had to **admit a mistake**
+- A story about bad **weather**, the **ocean**, or the **outdoors**
-- The **craziest thing** you ever saw while driving
+- The craziest thing you ever saw while **driving**
-- A time you **broke a bone** — what were you doing?
+- A **near injury** — what were you doing and what happened next?

-You can use one of these prompts or tell **any other story** you like.
-If you can’t think of one about yourself, it’s okay to tell a story you’ve **heard recently**.
+If you can't think of a story about yourself:

+- Tell any other story that fits the general description
+- Tell a story you have heard recently

+Remember, the story should be 1-2 minutes long.

 When you’ve thought of a story, **click the button below** to continue.

 ---

-> ✏️ Feel free to jot down a few notes below to help you plan your story.
+> ✏️ Feel free to jot down a few notes below to help you plan your story (note: you won't have access to these when you start talking).